directus/directus/contributing.md

 If you happen to run into a bug, please post an Issue on our main GitHub Issue board: https://github.com/directus/directus/issues

 Please be as explicit and detailed as you can in the bug report.
-The more information is available, the easier it is for other contributors to help you find the solution or fix.
+The more information available, the easier it is for other contributors to help you find the solution or fix.
+Consider adding a schema snapshot file, or a database dump.

 ### Leaving Feedback